STEM Leader 7

 People of age 16+ will complete the SCQF Level 7 Award in STEM Leadership by:

-- Developing a project question
+- Developing a project question of their choice

 - Gaining the support of an individual, group or organisation who will inform, advise or contribute to their project